wwszola/MarkovTool/README.md

 ```
 [4, 6, 1, 5, 3]
 ```
 Next, run second unique process, which has `_state` set to 4, by calling `branch`.
-Both of them eventually converges to the same output.
-Underlying RNGs produces the same numbers at the same steps, but only given the same previous state.
+Both of them eventually converge to the same output.
+Instances produces the same states at the same steps, but only given the same previous state.
 ```
-print(instance.branch(_state=4).take(10))
+print(instance.branch(state=4).take(10))
 print(instance.take(10))
 ```
 ```